temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal batch: Manage batch jobs

-A batch job executes a single command affecting multiple Workflow.
+A batch job executes a command affecting multiple Workflow Executions at once.
-Executions in tandem.
-You specify the Workflow Execution to include and the kind of batch job to apply.
-For example, to cancel all the running 'YourWorkflow' Workflows:
+Specify the Workflow Executions to include and the type of batch job to apply.
+For example, to cancel all running 'YourWorkflow' Workflows:

 ```
 temporal batch workflow cancel \